sixtyoneeighty/devika/ARCHITECTURE.md

 ## Conclusion

-Devika is a complex system that combines multiple AI and automation techniques to deliver an intelligent programming assistant.
+Mojo is a complex system that combines multiple AI and automation techniques to deliver an intelligent programming assistant.
 Key design principles include:

 - Modularity: Breaking down functionality into specialized agents and services
 - Flexibility: Supporting different LLMs, services and domains in a pluggable fashion
 - Persistence: Storing project and agent state in a DB to enable pause/resume and auditing
 - Transparency: Surfacing agent thought process and interactions to user in real-time

-By understanding how the different components work together, we can extend, optimize and scale Devika to take on increasingly sophisticated software engineering tasks.
+By understanding how the different components work together, we can extend, optimize and scale Mojo to take on increasingly sophisticated software engineering tasks.
 The agent-based architecture provides a strong foundation to build more advanced AI capabilities in the future.